-For over 30 years Art Marrapese has helped plan sponsors and fiduciaries identify, prioritize, and minimize the litigation and liability risks associated with the management and administration of employee benefit programs through plan drafting, employee communications strategies, plan governance ideas, and “best practice” policies and procedures.
-Art is experienced in drafting employee benefit plan documents and summary plan descriptions, and he assists senior executive and board members in understanding their fiduciary responsibilities related to plan governance and taking steps to minimize those responsibilities and the attendant litigation and liability risks.
+For over 30 years, Art Marrapese has helped plan sponsors and fiduciaries identify, prioritize, and minimize the litigation and liability risks associated with the management and administration of employee benefit programs through plan drafting, employee communications strategies, plan governance ideas, and “best practice” policies and procedures.
+Art is experienced in drafting employee benefit plan documents and summary plan descriptions and assists senior executive and board members in understanding their fiduciary responsibilities related to plan governance and taking steps to minimize those responsibilities and the attendant litigation and liability risks.

 With broad experience addressing the legal considerations that are unique to health and welfare benefit plans, Art regularly advises plan sponsors, insurers, and health plan service providers on a broad array of issues relating to ERISA, COBRA, the Affordable Care Act (ACA), and HIPAA privacy and security.
 He has substantial experience negotiating administrative service agreements, business associate agreements, and nondisclosure and data transmission agreements related to the operation and administration of self-funded medical plans.
-He advises health insurance companies and brokers on designing, documenting, and administering insurance products and services in a manner that comports with applicable law, most notably the Affordable Care Act.
+He advises health insurance companies and brokers on designing, documenting, and administering insurance products and services in a manner that comports with applicable law, most notably the ACA.

-In the area of ERISA claims and dispute resolution, Art routinely helps claims administrators and administrative committees maintain compliant claims procedures, communicate the procedures to participants, and adhere to the timeline, notice, and substantive requirements of the procedure and federal law to help preserve administrative discretion and minimize litigation and liability risk.
+In ERISA claims and dispute resolution, Art routinely helps claims administrators and administrative committees maintain compliant claims procedures, communicate the procedures to participants, and adhere to the timeline, notice, and substantive requirements of the procedure and federal law to help preserve administrative discretion and minimize litigation and liability risk.
 When litigation is unavoidable, Art aggressively represents plan sponsors, service providers, employee benefit plans, and plan fiduciaries in the defense of ERISA benefits and fiduciary breach claims.
 He has argued ERISA cases in federal courts in New York State, including the Second Circuit Court of Appeals.
 Art also represents plan sponsors and fiduciaries in connection with US Department of Labor investigations and enforcement matters.

 In addition, Art draws on his prior in-house financial services industry experience and his prior experience as an owner of an ERISA compliance and recordkeeping firm to provide pragmatic legal advice regarding qualified plan design, 401(k) recordkeeping and administration, and investment program management.